W3SRotterdam/GCS/README.md

 ## Installation
 This plugin is made available as an `Umbraco package` to be directly installed via the backoffice.
-It's also made available via `Nuget` to be intalled directly into your project.
+It's also made available via `Nuget` to be installed directly into your project.

 ### Umbraco package